I'm a provider

 Please wait while you are redirected.

 DESCRIPTIONDigital imaging systems use a digital fundus camera to acquire a series of standard field color images and/or monochromatic images of the retina of each eye.
-This type of retinopathy screening and risk assessment is proposed as an alternative to conventional dilated fundus examination, particularly in diabetic individuals who are not compliant with the recommended periodic retinopathy screening.
-The digital images that are captured may then be evaluated on site and stored for comparison with subsequent retinal images of the same individual or they may be transmitted via the internet to a remote center for interpretation by trained readers, storage, and subsequent comparison.
+This type of retinopathy screening and risk assessment is proposed as an alternative to conventional dilated fundus examination, particularly in diabetic individuals who are not compliant with the recommended periodic retinopathy screenings.
+The digital images that are captured may be transmitted via the internet to a remote center for interpretation by trained readers, storage, and subsequent comparison.

 Diabetic retinopathy is the leading cause of blindness among adults aged 20–74 years in the United States.
 The major risk factors for developing diabetic retinopathy are duration of diabetes and severity of hyperglycemia.
 After 20 years of disease, almost all patients with type 1 and >60% of patients with type 2 diabetes will have some degree of retinopathy.
 Other important risk factors include hypertension and elevated serum lipid levels.